If God is Love, Where Does Evil Come From?

 For example, no one could seriously argue with the statement that it is better to love a child than to torture it.
 What is the basis of this moral sense?
 Some would argue that it is based on cultural customs or traditions.

 In some Islamic cultures, it is acceptable to wantonly kill infidels, or murder women for violating Islamic honor.
 Under the Taliban, Afghan women were routinely taken to the soccer stadium and publicly executed for ‘crimes’ like failing to wear a burkha.
+Yet Islam has a strict moral code, nonetheless.

 The point is that social customs, attitudes, traditions or feelings cannot determine a universal sense of right and wrong.
 A universal sense of right and wrong can only come from a source outside ourselves.
 The recognition of a universal moral law is by default a recognition of a moral Lawgiver.